kiralightyagami/pixel-pilot/README.md

 ## 📖 Overview

 Pixel Pilot is a cutting-edge platform that transforms text prompts into stunning mathematical animations using Manim.
-Built with a modern microservices architecture, it features real-time processing, beautiful Apple-inspired UI animations, and seamless user experience.
+Built with a modern microservices architecture, it features real-time processing, and seamless user experience.

 ### ✨ Key Features